wp-plugins/wp-symposium/readme.txt

 When upgrading manually, make sure you deactivate and re-activate the core plugin.

-*Adding Forum*
+*Adding WP Symposium plugins to your site*

 If you need to, create a new page in WordPress (Pages->Add New).
-Put the following in a WordPress page (it's a hyphen, not an underscore):
+Then put the following in a WordPress page (it's a hyphen, not an underscore):

+For the Forum:

   `[symposium-forum]`

+For the Member Profile:

   `[symposium-profile]`

+For the Mail/Private Messaging:

   `[symposium-mail]`

 Installation of the notification bar is just a matter of activating it.

+IMPORTANT: Update settings on the Options page.

 == Screenshots ==